stackhpc/stackhpc-kayobe-config/doc/source/configuration/wazuh.rst

 Verification
 ==============

-The Kibana portal should be accessible on port 5601 of the Wazuh master’s IPs (using HTTPS, with the root CA cert in ``etc/kayobe/ansible/vars/certificates/root-ca.pem``).
+The Wazuh portal should be accessible on port 443 of the Wazuh master’s IPs (using HTTPS, with the root CA cert in ``etc/kayobe/ansible/vars/certificates/root-ca.pem``).
-The first login should be as the admin (not wazuh_admin) user, with the opendistro_admin_password password in ``etc/kayobe/inventory/group_vars/wazuh-master/wazuh-secrets.yml``.
+The first login should be as the admin user, with the opendistro_admin_password password in ``etc/kayobe/inventory/group_vars/wazuh/wazuh-master/wazuh-secrets``.
 This will create the necessary indices.
-Log in as the wazuh_admin user, with the wazuh_admin_pass password in ``etc/kayobe/inventory/group_vars/wazuh-master/wazuh-secrets.yml``.

 Troubleshooting

-Logs are in ``/var/log/elasticsearch/wazuh.log``.
+Logs are in ``/var/log/wazuh-indexer/wazuh.log``.
 There are also logs in the journal.

 ============
 Wazuh agents
 ============

-Add a wazuh-agent group to the inventory in ``etc/kayobe/inventory/groups``:
+Make sure group mappings for wazuh-agent are added to the inventory ``etc/kayobe/inventory/groups``:

 .. code-block:: console